 LLM students are encouraged to participate in various experiential learning opportunities, including the Mediation and Legislation Clinics, where students get a chance to practice classroom skills working in actual cases with real clients.
 In addition, LLM students are able to participate in almost all of the moot court and negotiation competitions at Moritz.

 Student Services and Organizations

 At Moritz, you will earn your degree in a learning environment that is second to none.
 LLM and JD students take classes together and enjoy close contact with professors in a collegial environment.
-The Moritz College offers over 150 student organizations, with many structured around career fields, public/volunteer service, ethnic identity, and hobbies.
-The staff of the LLM office provides lunchtime sessions on studying and exam preparation, career services topics, and US life and culture; they also schedule fun activities outside of class.
-Our office provides a "home away from home" where LLM students can feel free to seek advice on any topic.
+The college offers nearly 50 student organizations, with many structured around career fields, public/volunteer service, ethnic identity, and hobbies.
+The staff of the LLM office provides lunchtime sessions on studying and exam preparation, career services topics, and US life and culture; we also schedule fun activities outside of class.
+Our office provides a “home away from home” where LLM students can feel free to seek advice on any topic.

 The LLM program has a dedicated staff member fully devoted to career and professional development for our students.
 The services start before our students even reach Columbus, as we communicate with incoming students to learn about their interests and goals.
 Each LLM student benefits from personalized attention and career guidance.
 Group and individual coaching is provided on US expectations for résumé and cover-letter writing, interviewing, networking, professional etiquette, researching job opportunities, registering for bar examinations, and optional practical/curricular training.
 The program also organizes several networking events for current students and local lawyers to mingle and connect, and encourages students to participate in programs like Mentoring and More @Moritz.